 Labour Tribunal, Ghent 20 September 2010

-A night guard was dismissed by the hospital where he worked for that he was not eligible for a funding measure to promote youth employment.
+A night guard was dismissed by the hospital where he worked because he was not eligible for a funding measure to promote youth employment.

 According to the Tribunal, the employment agreement was clearly terminated because of the age of the employee.
 The distinction based on age could not be justified, since age was no genuine occupational requirement, nor was it the purpose of the funding measure to replace older employees.

-The argument of the hospital that, as a public institution, it has to optimize its expenses was rejected by the Tribunal.
+The argument of the hospital was that, as a public institution, it has to optimise its expenses was rejected by the Tribunal.
 It stated that justifications have to serve the public interest, and not the individual interest of an employer.